sourcegraph/handbook/content/departments/sales/commercial/index.md

    - Does the customer have a valuable problem they want to solve and are they willing to work with you via a planned next step to solve it?
      - If so, send an calendar invite with an agenda for the next meeting
      - If not, kick it back to the SDR to schedule any additional meetings that may subsequently create a SAO
+   - Make sure to put in the _iARR_ and _amount_ for each deal.
+The _iARR_ is the incremental amount over what the previous contract value.
+In the case of new accounts, _iARR_ and _amount_ are the same.
+     - Please calculate the amount for a deal as follows:
+       - Self-Hosted = number of seats x [Self-Hosted Pricing](https://docs.google.com/document/d/1-IcQrLOUp_XPUPHB9n-IX7MOKJf_dJOJelMc9lDSb-c/edit#)
+       - Cloud = number of seats x [Cloud Pricing](https://docs.google.com/document/d/1-IcQrLOUp_XPUPHB9n-IX7MOKJf_dJOJelMc9lDSb-c/edit#)

 3. After every meeting:
    - Schedule 30 minutes after the call customer calls because:
      - They are cushion should the call run over.
      - It is time for you to debrief with your SDR, CE and any other support on the call.
      - Update your notes and SFDC.
+       - Update MEDDPICC; make note of anything that you can not satisfactorily address as you will need to find answers on the next call
+       - Update the 3 Why's; make note of anything that you can not satisfactorily address as you will need to find answers on the next call
      - Execute your next steps, calendar invite, summary email and agenda etc.
    - If you send a calendar invite, make sure to include an agenda for the meeting.

+### Keys to Discovery
+1. Our use cases are our tactical focus.
+Before jumping into the use cases customers need to understand our core competencies.
+Sourcegraph helps engineers:
+   - Navigate Code
+   - Understand Code
+   - Change Code

+By explaining our core competencies first, we help customers understand how we can uniquely address their pain.
+For example, some HR companies may help developers with onboarding and monitoring companies may assist with incident response but Sourcegraph addresses both of the aforementioned use cases in a different way based on our set of core competencies.

+2. We have several frameworks with which to guide discovery and progress deals.
+MEDDPICC, the 3 Why's and Command of the Message are the ones we use at Sourcegraph.
+All deals begin with a business problem.
+For us, the business problem is uncovered with questions that help us understand the customer pain.
+The "I" in MEDDPICC and the "Why Anything?" of the 3 Why's speak directly to understanding the customer's business problem.
+The first thing you want to know in the first call is the answer to the business problem question.

+3. The next stage of discovery is about uncovering the customer's specific technical challenges that cause their business problem.
+Each technical challenge is a customer use case.
+Though some customer use cases may fall outside the ones we're focused, if our core competencies can be applied to solve these problems then there is a strong argument for "Why Sourcegraph" can uniquely solve the customer's pain / business problem.

+4. We should exit stage 3 with several technical problems that solving for constitutes the first "C" or "Success Criteria" in MEDDPICC.
+We must uncover these problems to provide context for a kick-ass demo.

+5. The "M" in MEDDPICC refers to metrics.
+If we have well defined success criteria we can use metrics to quantify value during a pilot.
+One way this can be done, a mid-way checkin call during the pilot is a perfect time to see what difference Sourcegraph has on the success criteria.

+6. Lastly and maybe most importantly we use the metrics to build a ROI.
+Here you can see how we can [leverage Command of the Message to cover points 2 - 6 and build a successful ROI](https://docs.google.com/presentation/d/1kWXhPnAdEgZ9PpLimMxFBZ6OL8KwG47ZcVk8V4pDxPo/edit?usp=sharing).

 ### Mutual Action Plan